robertbraeutigam/scan/README.md

 A request is a message sent from the Controller to the Controlled.
 Its format is as follows:
 * Action (byte)
-* Request Id (variable length integer)
 * Content

-All requests contain an action (see below), some headers that describe an optional dynamic parameter list and an optional content.
+All requests contain an action (see below) and a content.

-The Request Id is a number identifying a request uniquely among the open requests.
-A number can be reused after a request is handled and no more responses for that request can arrive.
-Devices should use the lowest Request Id possible at all times.

 Devices must explictly answer action codes that they don't understand with IGNORE responses.